sensadrome/cleanbox/README.md

 - Organize more emails into appropriate folders to improve accuracy
 - Check your junk/spam folder regularly and move important emails back to inbox
 - Consider adding important senders to `whitelist_folders` configuration

+**"Domain rules not working"**
+- Ensure you've created a domain rules file: `./cleanbox config init-domain-rules`
+- Check that your domain rules file is in the correct location (see file resolution priority)
+- Verify the YAML syntax in your domain rules file
+- Use `--verbose` flag to see which domain rules file is being loaded

 ### Debug Mode